-- Prepared audited financial statements and annual report for the Corporation. - Continued to manage and review the financial systems, practices and internal controls. - Maintained the delegation of procurement, expenditure and administrative functions to appropriately qualified public service employees. - Re-injected interest earnings on the Fund balance. - Ensured appropriate allocation of funds to agencies.
+- Prepared audited financial statements and annual report for the Corporation. - Continued to manage and review the financial systems, practices and internal controls. - Maintained the delegation of procurement, expenditure and administrative functions to appropriately qualified public service employees. - Re-injected interest earnings on the Fund balance. - Ensured appropriate allocation of funds for nominated projects.